EugenMayer/java-spring-pocs/README.md

 The important learning is using a custom setter on SpaceRoleMembership to maintain our bi-directional relationship in the L1 cache, which Hibernate will not do automatically ( only if the Entity is reloaded in the persistent layer)

+The second important lesson is, the implementation of Equals for the composite is mandatory and important, otherwise Hibernate will not be able to properly merge object through the complex composite id field, which will not be properly compareble
 - [Implementation](https://github.com/EugenMayer/java-spring-pocs/tree/master/src/main/java/de/kontextwork/poc/spring/many2many/naturalassociation)
 - [Test](https://github.com/EugenMayer/java-spring-pocs/tree/master/src/test/java/de/kontextwork/poc/spring/many2many/naturalassociation)